Xiaofeng-life/AwesomeDehazing/README.md

 }
 ```

-We classify dehazing algorithms into supervised, semi-supervised and unsupervised.
+We classify dehazing algorithms into supervised, semi-supervised and unsupervised, as follows.
-See our paper for more details.
-If you have any suggestions, feel free to contact me (Email: cxf_svip@163.com).
-Thanks.

 [Supervised Dehazing Methods](#supervised)